-Two species native to the southern United States are planted northward and escape from cultivation, although only one seems to be firmly documented as a wild plant in Michigan.
+Two species native to the southern United States (as well as, rarely, the Asian Catalpa ovata) are planted northward and may escape from cultivation, although only one seems to be firmly documented as a wild plant in Michigan.
 The leaves are usually whorled (or nearly so), but occasionally opposite or even alternate on some shoots.

 All species found in Catalpa